Skip to content

 Notes:

-• Data for the proportion of current cigarette smokers was collected on a 2-yearly basis prior to 2000.
-In addition, the data are only weighted from 2000 onwards.
-Estimates for 2004 and 2005 both include the period 1 January 2005 to 31 March 2005 because of a change in survey period from fiscal year to calendar year.
+• For cigarette smoking data, estimates for 2004 and 2005 both include the period 1 January 2005 to 31 March 2005 as a result of a change in survey period from a fiscal year to a calendar year.
+Estimates for 2006 to 2011 include longitudinal data.

 Key dates